rakibalhasan2017/CampusX_LLM_full/README.md

 2. Provide single or multiple queries.
 3. Perform a **semantic search** to calculate similarity scores.
 4. Print the line(s) from the documents achieving the **highest similarity score**.
+## chatbot file
+create a chatbot
+save the history of the chat
+message is saved as a aimessage, humanmessage and systemmessage
+## prompts file
+learn to make prompts template